TheRealAnonymous008/quartz/content/details/creativity/design/Design.md

 # Topics
 * [[Design of Everyday Things]]
 * [[101 Things I Learned in Architecture School]]
-* [[Lenses for Game Design - Notes#The Game Improves through Iteration|Lenses of Game Design]] - offers some principles for designing -- brainstorming and prototyping
+* [[Lenses for the Process#The Game Improves through Iteration|Lenses for the Process]] - offers some principles for designing -- brainstorming and prototyping

 # Links
 * [[Creativity]]